The 20 Best Acute Cerebellar Ataxia Doctors in Italy

 Milan, IT

-Alessio Di Fonzo practices in Milan, Italy.
+Alessio Di Fonzo practices practicing medicine in Milan, Italy.
 Mr. Di Fonzo is rated as an Advanced expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Gaucher Disease, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Gaucher Disease, Multiple System Atrophy, and Deep Brain Stimulation.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.